open-telemetry/opentelemetry.io/content/en/docs/instrumentation/cpp/getting-started.md

 To begin, install  Oat++ locally using the [source code](https://github.com/oatpp) and `make`, following these steps:

-1. Download oatpp source code:

-   Obtain the oatpp source code.
-You can either download the source code from the oatpp GitHub repository or clone it using Git.
+1. Obtain the Oat++ source code by cloning from the [oatpp/oatpp](https://github.com/oatpp/oatpp) GitHub repository:

    ```bash
    git clone https://github.com/oatpp/oatpp.git